We’re looking for a talented, resourceful, and creative chef who’s equally good at cooking, training, and coming up with

 Choosing who to work with isn’t so different from choosing a group of friends.
 We avoid superficial traits, look for shared values & interests, and find ways to nurture the relationship long-term.
 It goes without saying that we’re also looking for the right skills and talents.

 Are we both working towards the same destination?

 The first is tolerance.
 We believe people should be given the choice of how they want to live their lives.
 We don’t tolerate any sort of oppressive views or behaviors: racial, social, gender-based, or political.
 We want to create a safe place to work and this means respecting people and their personal choices.
 (Unless those personal choices oppress others, then we’ll need to intervene.)

 The second is rationality.
 We don’t bring any sort of anti-science, religious, or superstitious beliefs to our workplace.
 In this day and age, this shouldn’t be necessary to mention, but we get our fair share of over-zealous applicants.

 People learn faster when simply hurled into the pool.
 This means that all new hires need to prefer googling things over waiting for a savior with answers.
 We prefer people who know how to help themselves.

 We don’t have an office and we run a completely remote team, but that doesn’t mean we take it easy.

-We have several work-life principles that we follow, but here are the 3 most important ones: (1) Work as much as you can without burning yourself out, (2) Your work is measured by your contribution, not your time, (3) The people who see work as investing in themselves will naturally advance faster than those who don’t.
+We have several work-life principles that we follow, but here are the 3 most important ones: (1) Work as much as you can without burning yourself out, (2) Your work is measured by your contribution, not your time, (3) People who work longer, harder, and smarter outperform everyone else eventually.

 Some people apply for work at Lowbrow because they think it’s fun and easy.
-Those aren’t the right reasons —we’re working because we want to get better and build something great.
+Convenience is never a good reason to work in any place.

 We’re a small and young team.
 We’re only 6 people in the core team, with an average age of 26 if you don’t count the old(er) boss.